daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-04-01-KAPA-bead-clean-up-protocol-for-removal-of-primer-dimers-from-PCR-product.md

 14. Remove the plate/tube(s) from the magnet

-15. Resuspend the beads in an appropriate volume of elution buffer (10 mM Tris-HCl, pH 8.0 – 8.5) or PCR-grade water, depending on the downstream application.
-Here, we will use an alkaline elution buffer (10 mM Tris-HCl). **What is the appropriate volume for elution?
-We input 25uL sample, so would 25uL be an appropriate elution volume?**
+15. Resuspend the beads in 25 uL of elution buffer (10 mM Tris-HCl, pH 8.0 – 8.5) or
+PCR-grade water, depending on the downstream application.
+Here, we will use an alkaline elution buffer (10 mM Tris-HCl). *We chose 25uL as the elution volume because it was the original sample input volume.
+We will test this protocol and revise if necessary.*

 16. Incubate the plate/tube(s) at room temperature for 2 min to elute the DNA off the beads.
 The elution time may be extended up to 10 min if necessary to